Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: Introduction

 We analyze the stability of the queueing networks under robust policies using their fluid model.
-The fluid model converts a stochastic system into a deterministic system, based on the functional strong law of large numbers, \cite{malyshev, dai95, stoylar, dai99, Bramson}.
+The fluid model converts a stochastic system into a deterministic system, based on the functional strong law of large numbers, \cite{malyshev, dai95, stolyar, dai99, Bramson}.
 Under weak assumptions, the stability of the fluid model implies the stability of the queueing network.
-The common method for showing stability of the fluid model is to find a Lyapunov function for the differential equations of the system.
-A novel feature of this paper is that to prove the stability of the fluid system under LQ scheduling, we investigate the possible trajectories of the state and show that they can only go to zero, instead of using a direct Lyapunov function.
+To show the stability of the fluid model, we find a Lyapunov function for the differential equations of the system.

 There has been relatively little work on the stability of LQ scheduling in the literature.
 We can mainly mention the following papers.
 In \cite{KGL}, Kumar et al. consider sufficient conditions for stability of stable marriage scheduling algorithms in input-queued switches.
-In \cite{DW06}, Dimakis and Walrand identify new sufficient conditions for longest-queue-first (LQF) scheduling to be throughput optimal.
+In \cite{DW06}, Dimakis and Walrand identify new sufficient conditions for longest-queue-first (LQF) scheduling to be throughput-optimal.
 They combine properties of diffusion-scaled path functionals and local fluid limits into a sharper characterization of stability.
 See also \cite{LS} for a variation on the first order sufficient condition of that paper (resource pooling).
-Recently, in \cite{BT11}, Baharian and Tezcan consider LQF scheduling for parallel server systems.
-It is shown that the nominal traffic condition is sufficient to prove stability if the underlying graph of the parallel server system is a tree.
+In \cite{BT11}, Baharian and Tezcan consider LQF scheduling for parallel server systems.
+It is shown that the utilization condition is sufficient to prove stability if the underlying graph of the parallel server system is a tree.
 Furthermore, additional drift conditions are provided for the stability of a special parallel server system known as X-model.
-The network model that we consider is different from all the previous work on LQ scheduling.
+The network model that we consider is different from all the previous works on LQ scheduling.

 In addition to LQ scheduling, we propose a new scheduling policy called longest-dominating-queue (LDQ).
 This policy is closely related to LQ scheduling.
-According to this policy, none of the queues that feed a larger maximum-length queue of another group is served.
-Among those queues that are not dominated by a maximum-length queue of another group, the longest one is scheduled.
-We use the fluid model and show that the maximum of the queue lengths is a Lyapunov function to prove the stability of LDQ scheduling in a general network which is an acyclic graph.
+According to this policy, none of the queues that feed a larger maximum-length queue in the network is served.
+Among those queues that are not dominated by a maximum-length queue in the network, the longest one is served in each group.
+We use the fluid model and show that the maximum of the queue lengths is a Lyapunov function to prove the stability of LDQ scheduling in a general acyclic network.